 All 3 are 26AWG super small builds and very light which means superb comfort levels and very little pressure on the ear.
-The memory wire does not disturb my newly acquire super-light titanium glasses frame at all, (thank you aging process) and if anything, they seem more comfortable than Ares II’s heavier build.
+The memory wire does not disturb my newly acquired super-light titanium glasses frame at all, (thank you aging process) and if anything, they seem more comfortable than Ares II’s heavier build.

 Accessories & Packaging

 Packaging for the Vogue line is the exact same for all 3 cables except for the labels on the bottom stating the name and termination of the specific cable inside.
 Since these are ‘entry-level’ cables do not expect the red carpet to be rolled out for you.

 Inside you get the cable and a small manual that explains the warranty, taking care of the cables, support details, and their technical specifications.